SAP/flake8-tergeo/docs/checks.md

 As the regex is recompiled each time the function is called but won't change, it can be moved to a constant on module level.

+## FTP132
+Checks if a module functions of ``re`` like ``re.fullmatch`` is called with a constant string within a function.
+As the regex is recompiled each time the function is called but won't change, the pattern can be compiled and stored in a constant and be used instead.

 ## FTP200
 Find calls of `flask.abort` and `werkzeug.exceptions.abort`.
 Instead of calling this helper function raise the appropriate exception directly